eag1ex/pocket.js/readme.md

 -   Re/distribution of data/scheduled assignments to different areas of your code
 -   Creative flexibility - _make your work easier and justifiable_, simply more fun
 -   Easy to use, user friendly, chaining mythology
+-   Consider each task of the Pocket to be a campaign that you are running, once all campaigns are `complete=>send` Pocket will resolve().

 #### Stack

--   Node.js, ES6, JavaScript, data-management, state/management, Promise, prototyping, class chaining, Istanbul/nyc, Eslint, Mocha/Chai, Custom Utils, debug/error exception handling, user/friendly logging, jsdocs
+-   Node.js, ES6, JavaScript, data-management, state/management, Promise (sync/async), prototyping, class chaining, OOP (SETTERS/GETTER), Istanbul/nyc, Eslint, Mocha/Chai, Custom Utils, debug/error exception handling, user/friendly logging, jsdocs, task runners

 #### About the code: